spec0p/pg-docs/install.md

 1. Unzip the platform into a local folder.
 2. Inside the platform create a new folder called `game`.
-3. Inside `game` create another folder named after the `id` from our email.
-The `your-game-id` folder is where your game contents will reside, structure it the way you want.
+3. Inside the folder `game`, create another folder named after the `id` from our email.
+This folder is where your game contents will reside.
-4. Finally, create an `index.html` file at the root of `your-game-id` folder.
+4. Finally, inside that folder create a new empty `index.html` file.

 <hr />